Omoda 9 vs MINI Aceman

 Who Should Buy Which?

-Buy the Omoda 9 if: You need more boot space, value a longer warranty, or prefer Omoda's approach to design and ownership experience.
+Buy the Omoda 9 if: You prioritise performance, need more boot space, value a longer warranty, or prefer Omoda's approach to design and ownership experience.

-Buy the MINI Aceman if: You want the lower entry price, prioritise performance, or prefer MINI's approach to design and ownership experience.
+Buy the MINI Aceman if: You want the lower entry price, or prefer MINI's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Omoda 9 and MINI Aceman trade blows across the spec sheet, and neither runs away with an outright win.
+The Omoda 9 takes 6 of 10 key spec categories.
 If boot space matters, the Omoda 9 has a clear edge.
 The Omoda 9 adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.